CosmosOS/Cosmos/docs/articles/user/network.md

 | Transmit and inject | `NetworkStack.Send(IPPacket)` queues a built packet with ARP resolution; `NetworkStack.HandlePacket` injects a raw frame into the receive path |
 | Packet-level client I/O | `UdpClient.Send(UdpPacket)` / `UdpClient.ReceivePacket(timeout)`, `IcmpClient.Send(IcmpPacket)` / `IcmpClient.ReceivePacket(timeout)` |

+The seam is for building and reading the packet types the stack already speaks, not for adding new ones: their wire fields, header checksum helpers and the `InitializeFields` parse hook are internal to the stack, so a kernel constructs a packet and reads its properties rather than deriving its own.

 A crafted echo request, correlated with its reply by the identifier and sequence number the caller chose:

 ```csharp